jedazard/MVR/README.md

 =========================
 Documentation and Manual:
 =========================
 All the codes are in the R folder and a manual (MVR.pdf) details the end-user (and internal) functions.
 At this stage and for simplicity, there are only 2 end-user function, 4 end-user diagnostic and plotting functions and 2 end-user datasets (synthetic and real).
-See the "MVR-package" introduction section of the manual for more details and examples of use.
+See the "MVR-package" introduction section of the manual for more details and examples.

 =============
 Installation: